Moments

 Configure variables

-Non-IVR actions
+Non-IVR actions within a call session

 During a call session, you can use not only IVR actions but also non-IVR actions.
 Example: You can send a confirmation message through Push or SMS, update the end user's profile based on their response, or use Segments from People to segment audience based on attributes or events and then send the voice message to the relevant segment.